Making a Subject Access Request

 You are entitled:

 On receipt of your completed request, payment of the fee, verification of your identity, and sufficient information to enable us to locate the information, the University is obliged to respond within 40 calendar days.
-The information that we supply will include an explanation of any codes contained in it.
+The information will be supplied subject to any applicable exemptions.
 The data will be provided as of the date of receipt of your request.